dibyendumajumdar/paxos/multi/Multi-Paxos.md

   * On startup the status is assumed to be `idle`.

 * `prevVotes[dnum]` - For each `dnum`, the set of votes received in `LastVote` messages for the current ballot (i.e. ballot number in `ledger.lastTried`).
-* `prevVoters` - the set of voters who returned `LastVote` messages in phase 1
+* `prevVoters` - the set of voters who returned `LastVote` messages in response to `NextBallot`.
 * `voters` - the set of processes including `p`, from whom the ballot conductor has received `Voted` messages in the current ballot, only meaningful when `status == polling`.
 * `chosenValues[]` - if `status == polling`, then the set of decrees in the current ballot, otherwise meaningless.
-* `chosenDnum` - if `status == polling`, then the `dnum` assigned to client decree assigned for current ballot, otherwise meaningless
+* `chosenDnum` - if `status == polling`, then the `dnum` assigned to client decree assigned for current ballot, otherwise meaningless.

 ## Messages

 * `NextBallot` - aka PREPARE 1a - message sent by the ballot conductor.
 * `LastVote` - aka PROMISE 1b - message sent by participant to ballot conductor.
 * `BeginBallot` - aka ACCEPT 2a - messages sent by the ballot conductor.
-* `PendingVote` - message sent by acceptor to indicate willingness to vote, however pending update of outcomes (as acceptor lagging)
+* `PendingVote` - message sent by a process in response to `BeginBallot` that indicates willingness to vote, pending update of outcomes not known to the process.
+This triggers a resend of `BeginBallot` with outcomes for committed decrees not known to the voting process.
-* `Voted` - aka ACCEPTED 2b - message sent by participant to ballot conductor.
+* `Voted` - aka ACCEPTED 2b - message sent by participant to ballot conductor in response to `BeginBallot`.
 * `Success` - message sent by ballot conductor to all processes once the ballot is successfully completed.

 The content and timing of each message is described below, except for `PendingVote` - the definition and purpose of each message is as per the PTP paper.
-The `PendingVote` message is an additional message used to bring an acceptor up-to-date before it responds with a `Voted` message.
+The `PendingVote` message is an additional message used to bring an process up-to-date before it responds with a `Voted` message.

 ## Algorithm for Multi Paxos.